Hard Pill to Swallow?

 A very important note regarding compounding pharmacies … like with everything else, not all compounding pharmacies are the same.
 You need to speak with your veterinarian and "do your homework" to ensure that you’re using a compounding pharmacy that is reputable and licensed.
-This one was issued a “consent decree of permanent injunction” because they were “manufacturing injectable drugs under insanitary conditions.”

 The compounding pharmacy also needs to be accustomed to making medications for pets.
 This is very important, but even then, there’s still the possibility of errors.
 Do you remember this National News Headline from 2009 about the compounding pharmacy’s error that led to the death of 21 horses?